apache/iotdb/docs/UserGuide/Administration-Management/Administration.md

 # Administration Management

-IoTDB provides users with account privilege management operations, so as to ensure data security.
+IoTDB provides users with account privilege management operations, thereby providing users with authority management functions for data and ensuring data security.

 We will show you basic user privilege management operations through the following specific examples.
 Detailed SQL syntax and usage details can be found in [SQL Documentation](../Appendix/SQL-Reference.md).
 At the same time, in the JAVA programming environment, you can use the [Java JDBC](../API/Programming-JDBC.md) to execute privilege management statements in a single or batch mode.